cjerzak/elites2/README.md

 ## Repository layout

 - `Analysis/LLM_GetPredictions.R` – fetches predictions from a selected LLM
-  (OpenAI, DeepSeek or a custom Groq agent).
+  (OpenAI, DeepSeek or a custom agent using Groq or Exo backends).
 - `Analysis/LLM_AnalyzePredictions.R` – combines per‑country results and
   computes accuracy statistics.
 - `Analysis/LLM_DataLocs.R` – small helper file that points to the expected